 Granular formulations of spores of the fungal parasite Coniothyrium minitans or species of Trichoderma have been applied to soils to reduce the fungal load of Sclerotinia and hinder the development of the disease.

 Always consider an integrated approach with preventive measures together with biological treatment if available.
 Foliar fungicide applications are only recommended in fields with severe disease development.
 Treatments will vary depending on the crop in question and the developmental stage.
-Benomyl has been reported to control Sclerotinia diseases of cabbage, tomato and beans.
-Fungicides based on iprodione, vinclozolin and procymidine were also shown to provide effective control on lettuce and peanuts.
+Control of Sclerotinia diseases of cabbage, tomato and beans is difficult.
+However, fungicides based on iprodione or copper oxychloride provide effective control on lettuce and peanuts.
 The development of resistance has been described for some of these compounds.